Christopher-Loynes/CustomerClassification_DixonsCarphone/README.md

 ## Overview

-- Designed binary and multi-classification models to predict whether a customer will visit the website of Carphone Warehouse or one of  its competitors,  based  on  5  demographic  attributes  of  a  prospective customer.
+- Designed binary and multi-classification models to predict whether a customer will visit the website of Carphone Warehouse or one of  its competitors (Amazon or Samsung),  based  on  5  demographic  attributes  of  a  prospective customer:
+   - Annual income
+   - Age
+   - Sex
+   - Region
+   - Employment type
 - Multiple input parameters  were  adjusted  to  optimise models and 3 evaluation  metrics were primarily  used  to  assess  each  model's  performance:
    - Misclassification  Rate
    - Accuracy Rate